File structures (malcat.struct)

 return the value of the the aggregate member named name.
 Note that this method is not valid for arrays, since array’s elements don’t have names.

-is_executable = malcat.struct.PE.Characteristics['ExecutableImage']
+is_executable = analysis.struct.PE.Characteristics['ExecutableImage']

-- Parameters
+- Parameters:

 name (str) – name of the member

-- Return type
+- Return type:

 StructAccess

-for aggregate fields, the python type for atomic fields- Raises
+for aggregate fields, the python type for atomic fields- Raises:

 KeyError